-This piece has 13 scary movie references.
+This piece about the Halloween strategy has 13 scary movie references.
 Can you flesh them out?
 Answers are at the bottom.

 There is an old story — an apocryphal tale of the undead reanimated — a legend passed down from stock broker to stock broker, a mystery arisen out of thin air ages ago and an ocean away from Wall Street.

 Each year at Halloween, they say, something unusual begins to happen to stock markets around the globe.
 Like so many zombies clawing from their summertime graves, equities come screaming back to life before decaying again in the spring.

 Some scoff at this story as mere smoke and mirrors, a funhouse illusion.

 Spooky beginnings: Sell in May and go away

 The Halloween strategy supposes a yearly cycle where stock returns are highest from November to April and flatten from May to August.
 The idea is that savvy investors put their money in stocks during high-return months, then move to safer investments like treasury bonds during low-return months.